pariminaresh/chef-web-docs/chef_master/source/deprecations_chef_gem_compile_time.rst

 .. tag deprecations_chef_gem_compile_time

 Originally, the :doc:`chef gem </resource_chef_gem>` resource always ran during the `compile` phase (see :ref:`"The chef-client Run" <the-chef-client-run>` for further details).
 It is now possible to control which phase the resource is run in.
-Calling ``chef_gem`` with out specifying the phase is now deprecated.
+Calling ``chef_gem`` without specifying the phase is now deprecated.

 .. end_tag